Market research definition

 - What product features matter most?

-- Are my pricing and packaging plans optimised?
+- Are my pricing and packaging plans optimized?

-These were all questions that brands wanted answered, but many found the process of data collection daunting, time-consuming and expensive.
-The hardest battle was often knowing where to begin and short-term demands have often taken priority over longer-term projects that require patience to offer return on investment.
+They all need to be answered, but many businesses have found the process of data collection daunting, time-consuming and expensive.
+The hardest battle is often knowing where to begin and short-term demands have often taken priority over longer-term projects that require patience to offer return on investment.

 How is this possible?

-The art of research hasn’t gone away, it is still a complex job and the volume of data that needs to be analysed is huge.
-However with the right tools and partners such as Qualtrics Research Services, sophisticated research can look very simple – allowing you to focus on taking action on what matters.
+The art of research hasn’t gone away.
+It is still a complex job and the volume of data that needs to be analyzed is huge.
+However with the right tools and support, sophisticated research can look very simple – allowing you to focus on taking action on what matters.

 If you’re not yet using technology to augment your in-house market research, now is the time to start.

-The most successful brands rely on data to inform, and gauge their strategy and decision making, from their marketing segmentation to the product features they develop to comments on social media.
+The most successful brands rely on multiple sources of data to inform their strategy and decision making, from their marketing segmentation to the product features they develop to comments on social media.
 In fact, there’s tools out there that use machine learning and AI to automate the tracking of what’s people are saying about your brand across all sites.